Archive from The Teacher Triathlete, July 27, 2014

 During my first three years as a teacher, my students were required to read and write a summary of their reading each night.
 Also, parents were required to sign the reading log.
 I found that the summary was just too time intensive for my students at home.
 So, I eliminated the log.

 For two years, I did not require students to record their nightly reading in a log.
-I knew my students were still reading based on conferences with students during independent reading time and discussions with parents.
+I knew my students were still reading based on our conferences during independent reading time and discussions with parents.
 Yet, I grew uncomfortable.
 I started feeling that I had to make my students accountable despite the fact that I knew they were reading.
 So, I rethought things again.

 The following few years, I required students to read every night and record the title of their book, the author, and a parent signature on the weekly log.
 That was it.
 This also met with resistance.
 After asking a few parents about the log, they honestly responded that they typically signed it either right before their students left for school on Friday mornings or just forgot altogether.
-However, all parents stated that their children did in fact read at home.
+However, the parents I spoke with stated that their children did in fact read at home.
 This is where I started questioning the validity of the log once again.

 Eventually, I created a Google Form for students to enter their weekly reading online.
 For the first couple weeks of school, I heard little feedback about the log.
 I thought making it digital solved the problem!
 When we talked about the log in class, students responded positively.
 However, after a month or so, I noticed a few students frequently forgot to fill out the form.
-Yet, I knew they were reading based on discussions and individual reading conferences.
-A few even mentioned that they love reading at night right before bed, but just forget to stop and fill out the log because they were so caught up in their books.
+Yet, I knew they were reading based on group discussions and individual reading conferences.
+A few even mentioned that they loved reading at night right before bed, but just forgot to stop and fill out the log because they were so caught up in their books.
 This made me ask a question: Do I want my students to actually STOP reading to fill out a form that is solely for the sake of accountability?